Daniel G. Solórzano: Early life and education

 Solórzano grew up in Los Angeles, CA. He earned his Ph.D. in the Sociology of Education in 1986, and his M.A. in Educational Policy in 1983 from Claremont Graduate University.
 He received his M.Ed. in Urban/Multicultural Education in 1974 and B.A. in Sociology and Chicano Studies in 1972 from Loyola Marymount University.
+In a 2024 interview on the Cultural Humility Podcast, Solórzano described himself as a first-generation college student.

 Career

 Solórzano has worked in education for around 50 years.
 His early research studied how scholars of color, specifically Chicana/o scholars, encountered marginalization and racism in spaces of higher education as they pursued their doctorate programs.
 Solórzano's research and teaching interests with critical race theory examines the relationships between race, power and education and the ways inequality and systemic racism work.
 He was influenced by the work of Chester M. Pierce, who coined the term "microaggression" in 1970.

 Solórzano founded the Center for Critical Race Studies in Education at University of California, Los Angeles (UCLA) in 2015 along with a group of graduate students, and serves as the director of the center.

 Solórzano is known for his mentorship and was honored with the inaugural Revolutionary Mentor Award from the American Educational Research Association's (AERA) Social Justice Special Interest Group in 2017.

 Solórzano has taught at UCLA for 33 years and is a professor in the UCLA Graduate School of Education & Information Studies, Department of Education and the College of Social Sciences, Department of Chicana/o and Central American Studies.
 He has also taught at the Los Angeles County Juvenile Hall, the California Community College, the California State University and the University of California systems.
 He also led the University of California All Campus Consortium on Research for Diversity (UC/ACCORD) as director from 2008 to 2015.

-Solórzano is co-editor of the anthology The Chicana/o Education Pipeline: History, Institutional Critique and Resistance, which presents a historical overview of the Chicana/o experience in the education pipeline from the 1880's to 2015.
+Solórzano is co-editor of the anthology The Chicana/o Education Pipeline: History, Institutional Critique and Resistance, which presents a historical overview of the Chicana/o experience in the education pipeline from the 1880s to 2015.
 The essays selected for the anthology were originally published in Aztlán: A Journal of Chicano Studies, the oldest Chicana/o journal in the U.S.